Megistaspis: Description

 Megistaspis is a large genus of asaphid trilobite, with several species reaching lengths in excess of 25 centimeters.
 Like other asaphid trilobites, Megistaspis has a cephalon, eight thoracic segments, and a pygidium which may or may not bear a terminal spine.

 The cephalon is large and semielliptical or triangular.
 The glabella is almost rectangular, with a semicircular frontal lobe, and the preglabellar field (the area of the cephalon in front of the glabella) is long and can reach over a quarter of the length of the cephalon.
 The facial sutures diverge strongly directly in front of the eyes before curving into a point in front of the glabella.
 The eyes are holochroal, small- to medium- sized, and situated around halfway along the length of the cephalon very close to the axial furrows which differentiate the axial lobe from the pleural lobes.
-The free cheeks (librigenae) are composed of a narrow anterior process that runs along the preglabellar field, a triangular middle portion designated as the body of the free cheek, and a posterior process that forms the genal spines, which extend backwards from the rear corners of the cephalon.
+The free cheeks (librigenae) are composed of a narrow anterior process that runs along the preglabellar field, a triangular middle portion designated as the body of the free cheek, and a posterior process that forms the genal spines, which extend backward from the rear corners of the cephalon.
 In most species of Megistaspis (other than M. (Megistaspidella) gigas and certain other members of the same species group), the peripheral rim of the free cheeks is flattened and the lateral parts of the cephalon are concave, forming a distinct marginal rim and border between the rim and the rest of the cephalon.
 The anterior body of the hypostome is arched and oval, with a weakly present or absent median furrow, while the posterior body of the hypostome takes the form of a narrow crescent.
 The lateral body of the hypostome is broad with distinct and rounded lateral projections.
 The posterior margin of the hypostome can be slightly concave (as in M. (Megistaspis)), evenly rounded, or slightly pointed (as in M. (Megistaspidella)).